kelson8/KCNet-ReVC-Patches/Readme.md

 This is the KCNet ReVC project, it will need applied to a copy of the ReVC code.

-I have documentated quite a bit in this repo, a lot of functions have documentation now.
+I have documented quite a bit in this repo, a lot of functions have documentation now.

 # Credits
 Credit goes to x87 on github for some code from the Vice Extended project